MarcoBasileDev/MarcoBasileDev/README.md

 ## Quick Overview
 - 👀 I’m interested in exploring the ever-evolving world of technology.
-- 🌱 I’m currently diving deep into Python, Machine Learning and React.
+- 🌱 Currently focusing on deepening my knowledge in Python, Machine Learning, and React.
 - 💞️ I love to share the knowledge that I gain.
+Feel free to reach out if you have any questions about these areas!

 ## Skills